MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-summary.md

 1. Delete—Permanently remove personal data that resides in Microsoft's cloud.
 [Microsoft Flow DSR Delete documentation](gdpr-dsr-delete.md)

 1. Export—Provide an electronic copy (in a machine-readable format) of personal data to the data subject.
 Each section in this guide outlines the technical procedures that a data controller organization can take to respond to a DSR for personal data in Microsoft's cloud.
 [Microsoft Flow DSR Export documentation](gdpr-dsr-export.md)

+## System-generated logs

+Refer to this [guide](https://docs.microsoft.com/powerapps/administrator/powerapps-gdpr-dsr-guide-systemlogs) for more information on system-generated logs for Microsoft Flow.

 ## Responding to DSRs for Microsoft Flow Customer Data